Volt-Soft/Stellar-Engine/README.md

 # Super Star 64

-A game, with custom game Engine, for the N64.
+A game, with custom game Engine, made with SDL.

 ## Game Design Document